benjaminpeto/NOTES-react-testing/README.md

   ## Writing Unit Tests With Jest

+Unit testing means testing individual modules of an application in isolation (without any interaction with dependencies) to confirm that the code is doing things right.

-Let's see an example for a function which sum up two numbers.
+*Let's see an example for a function which sum up two numbers.*

 > App.js
 ```javascript